Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation: Introduction

 \section{Introduction}

 }

 \IEEEPARstart{A}{erial} visual object tracking is currently attracting a cornucopia of attention and developing rapidly in the field of remote sensing \cite{cao2016RS, Bi2019IEEEAccess,Uzkent2019TGRS,Uzkent2016STAEORS,Fu2020TGRS}.
-Especially for the widely-used unmanned aerial vehicle (UAV) platforms \cite{Yi2017ICUS,Gu2019ITNEC,Shi2018ICMTMA}, which possess small size, flexible motion, and high safety.
-When equipped with visual tracking techniques, UAV has flourished in extensive applications, \emph{e.g.}, wildlife protection \cite{olivares2015Sensors}, target following \cite{Vanegas2017AC,cheng2017IROS}, disaster response \cite{yuan2017JIRS,yuan2015ICUAS}, cinematography \cite{Bonatti2019IROS}, aircraft tracking \cite{Fu2014ICRA}, aerial refueling \cite{yin2016TIM}, and autonomously landing \cite{lin2017AR}, \emph{etc}.
+Especially for the widely-used unmanned aerial vehicle (UAV) platforms \cite{Yi2017ICUS,Gu2019ITNEC,Shi2018ICMTMA}, which possess small size, flexible motion, and high safety, when equipped with visual tracking techniques, has flourished in extensive applications, \emph{e.g.}, wildlife rescue \cite{olivares2015Sensors}, target following \cite{Vanegas2017AC,cheng2017IROS,Yao2017ICRA}, vehicle tracking \cite{cao2016RS}, disaster response \cite{yuan2017JIRS,yuan2015ICUAS}, cinematography \cite{Bonatti2019IROS}, infrastructure inspection \cite{Martins2020IJRA,Hamelin2019ICUAS}, \textit{etc.} Specifically, the mobile UAV usually needs to continuously locate (and follow) one certain object, where real-time as well as robust single object tracking algorithm is essential.
 Nevertheless, under complex scenes onboard UAVs, achieving robust, accurate, and real-time tracking is a very challenging task.
-Compared with general tracking scenes, where the camera is usually static or slow-moving and fewer geometric and photometric variations exist, UAV tracking is confronted with more onerous challenges as follows: \begin{enumerate} \item Inadequate sampling resolution: The large visual scope of UAV results in more background information, ending up in the reduction of the resolution of the object, and hence weak model representations.
-Weak model representation can make the tracker easy to lose the object beacaues of its poor discriminative ability.
+Compared with general tracking scenes, where the camera is usually static or slow-moving and fewer geometric and photometric variations exist, UAV tracking is confronted with more onerous challenges as follows: \begin{itemize} \item Inadequate sampling resolution: The large visual scope of UAV results in more background information, ending up in the reduction of the resolution of the object, and hence weak model representations.
+Weak model representation can make the tracker easy to lose the object because of its poor discriminative ability.

 \item Fast motion issue: UAV has a large degree of freedom and a high degree of mobility, thus making the fast motion of both the UAV and the tracking object, which bring even greater challenges to the tracking task.
 Besides, in the process of flight, UAV usually inevitably encounters mechanical vibration, especially under the influence of strong wind, which may even result in motion blur.
 Such kinds of rapid change of the object location can be more challenging for the trackers.